ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/Buildathon/README.md

 ##  Welcome to the Buildathon

+General idea:  Your challenge is to modify and tinker with an existing solution template of interest from the ones recommended below.

 We will:

 1. **Choose teams based on diverse backgrounds.**  We encourage you to ask about roles and try to pair up with internal and external people for more diverse backgrounds and insights.
 Try to imagine your day to day job and advertise what you know and wish to do better.
 We can help with this process by aiding in role based or expertise based group pairings.

 2.  **Choose a project with a practical application for a simple scenario or dataset based or starting from the recommendations below.**  Keep it as simple as you can at first.
 Choose each component to modify based on the expertise in the group/team.
 If it is custom, just start with a "hot path" or "cold path."